 Most, if not all, of the Google-approved third party review collection platforms require customers to sign a 12 month contract.
-We’re here to tell you a few reasons why this is a bad idea and, frankly, almost verging on insanity.
+We’re here to tell you a few reasons why this is a bad idea.

 The SEO pitch normally starts with…..